Frequently Asked Questions

 Will you do all the training for me?

 Owner involvement is vital to successful and reliable performance of the desired behaviors.
-Without owner involvement, your dog may be wonderful with the trainer, but may not perform the behaviors when you ask them to do so.
+Without owner involvement, your dog may be wonderful with the trainer, but they may not readily perform the behaviors when you ask them to do so.
+This is why we do not offer board and train programs or day training.
+These programs are a boon for trainers, but generally do not bring about the lasting behavioral change that owners are hoping to see.
+Owners must be the primary trainer and develop good two-way communication with their dog as an individual, understanding their needs, desires, and drives.
+Let us help you facilitate this and bring about your dog's transformation!

 What training methods and equipment do you use?

-Confident Canines is committed to spreading the idea of force free training because we believe it helps create a better trained dog who has a deeper connection with their owner.
-We use the Least Invasive, Minimally Aversive (LIMA) methods of training.
-Our trainers will NEVER instill fear, intimidate, or use harmful or painful techniques on your dog.
-Our training is designed around training useful skills using fun, relationship-building techniques.
-We do NOT use shock or prong collars.
+Eileen Koval/Confident Canines is committed to spreading the idea of force-free training because we believe it helps create a better trained dog who has a deeper connection with their human family.
+We use the Humane Hierarchy, developed by ethologist and psychologist Dr. Susan Friedman, to guide our training (see graphic below).
+We will NEVER instill fear, intimidate, or use harmful or painful techniques on your dog.
+Our training is designed around training useful skills using fun, relationship-building techniques utilizing your dog's preferred reinforcers and natural drives.
+We do NOT use shock, choke, or prong collars.
 We do NOT use leash or collar corrections.
 Our philosophy is that we want your dog's cooperation.
 We want him to perform the behaviors willingly, so that he knows how to make good choices.
 We want a happy dog who WANTS to work for you.
 We focus on showing your dog what behaviors we want, not just what we don't want.
 Shock collars and other aversive methods that involve physical or psychological punishments will not help to create this.
 That said, we respect your choices of equipment.
-If you use a shock collar or other aversive tools outside of lessons, that is your choice.
-However, we will not use them during our training sessions or on Confident Canines property.
+If you use a shock collar or other aversive tools outside of lessons, that is your choice, but using such tools could negatively impact the progress of your dog's behavior modification.
+These aversive tools or methods are not permitted during training sessions or on Confident Canines property.

 Do you use clickers during training?